Santiago Metro Line 4A: Echeverría: The Ghost Station

 Echeverría metro station, built but never opened to the public, is located between La Cisterna station and San Ramón station on the junction of Blas Vial street and Maria Vial in the commune of La Cisterna.

 The station remains partially built, with the platforms and footbridge across the highway already finished.

 The station has never been completed due to the low density of residents in this area, although it could be finished and opened to the public if the population density increased.

 Extensions

 The line may be extended in the future to Del Sol station to connect with Line 5.
 The trench where the extension would run has already been built between the two lanes of the Autopista Vespucio Sur highway, ready for the extension to be laid down if the population were to increase in that part of the city.
 If built, the extension would serve the communes of La Cisterna, Lo Espejo, Cerrillos and Maipú.

-Communes served by Line 4A

-This line serves the following Santiago communes from south to north:
+During his last public address, on June 1, 2025, President Gabriel Boric announced the extension of Line 4A to the municipalities of Lo Espejo, Cerrillos and Maipú, connecting with the Del Sol on Line 5; at the same time, it was announced that the line would change its name to Line 10 and the existing stations would be remodeled.
+The extension entails 10 more kilometers and 7 new stations that would be delivered no earlier than 2037.